 This post may contain affiliate links.
 Please read our disclosure policy.

-1. Place eggs in a saucepan and cover with cold water at least ½-inch above the eggs.
+1. Place eggs in a saucepan and cover with cold water (full recipe below).

-2. Bring water to a rolling boil, cover, remove from the heat, and let rest (as per the recipe below).
+2. Bring water to a rolling boil, cover, remove from the heat, and let the eggs rest.

 3. Place in a large bowl of ice water for 5 minutes before peeling.